GotWoods/Setame/Readme.md

 - Showing errors (both unexpected and validation errors) to user instead of console

 ### Environment Sets
-- When a new variable is created (it is blank), loose focus, regain focus, and name, the Rename endpoint is being called and not the new endpoint
 - Order Environments
 - Duplicate Prevention (in progress)

 ### Applications
-- Versioning / Optomistic Concurrency (in progress.
-There is a de-sync between the list and detail view that needs to be addressed)
 - Duplicate Prevention (in progress)
 - Regenerate Token